 Foreign Currency Risk: Foreign currency risk is the risk that changes in exchange rates will adversely impact the fair value of an investment.
-There was no foreign currency risk as of December 31, 2020 or 2019.
+There was no foreign currency risk as of December 31, 2021 or 2020.

 Fair Value: The Qualified Supplemental Plan categorizes its fair value measurements within the fair value hierarchy established by GAAP.
 The hierarchy is based on the valuation inputs used to measure fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets.
 Level 2 inputs are significant other observable inputs and are valued using a matrix pricing model.
 Level 3 inputs are significant unobservable inputs and are valued using future projected cash flows.
-The Qualified Supplemental Plan has the following fair value measurements as of December 31, 2020 and 2019 (in thousands of dollars).
+The Qualified Supplemental Plan has the following fair value measurements as of December 31, 2021 and 2020 (in thousands of dollars).

-Fair Value Measurements as of December 31, 2020
+Fair Value Measurements as of December 31, 2021

-Total

-A mount Lev vel 1 Lev el 2 Level 3
+otal nount Lev rel 1 Lev el 2 Lev el 3

 Global Fixed Income \$ - \$ - \$ - \$ -

 Common Stock - - - -

 Total investments by fair value level \$ - \$ - \$ - \$ -

-Investments measured at Net Asset Value
+Investments measured at Net Asset Value • -

-U.S. Fixed Income 9,369
+U.S. Fixed Income 9,350

-Common Stock 14,801
+Common Stock 14,823

-Common Stock - Global 8,245
+Common Stock - Global 9,312

-Real Estate 3,993
+Real Estate 3,576

-Total investments \$ 36,408
+Total investments \$ 37,061